 How do I downgrade iOS 10 and go back iOS 9?
 I want to delete iOS 10 completely and reinstall iOS 9.
 Plus: is it possible to downgrade from the iOS 10 beta and go back to iOS 9 from there?

-If you've taken the plunge and installed the iOS 10 public beta, and then regretted it, you're probably wondering how to delete iOS 10 and go back to the comforting embrace of iOS 9.
+If you've taken the plunge and installed iOS 10, and then regretted it, you're probably wondering how to delete iOS 10 and go back to the comforting embrace of iOS 9.
 This is straightforward, if a little longwinded.
 Those on various point upgrade versions of iOS (such as iOS 9.3.2), in turn, may wish to downgrade to an earlier version of iOS.
 This is more challenging.

 In this article we look at various methods of downgrading from one version of iOS to an earlier one, focusing for obvious reasons on downgrading from iOS 10 to iOS 9.
-We'll also explain how to remove the iOS 10 beta and reinstall iOS 9, for those who are still running the beta and wish they weren't.
+We'll also explain how to remove iOS 10 and reinstall iOS 9.

 How to downgrade iOS 10 and go back to iOS 9: What to do before you update to iOS 10